 ESCALATING PUNISHMENT AND SWAT RAIDS

 - Please note – There is no honor in perpetuating the catastrophic failure that is cannabis prohibition.
-Disastrous unintended consequences are everywhere and especially horrifying is the social injustice of incarcerating mostly minorities, compounded by Annie Dookhan’s falsifying of evidence, thus sending innocents to prison.
+Disastrous unintended consequences are everywhere and especially horrifying is the social injustice of incarcerating mostly minorities, as shown by the ACLU’s maps.
 Curtailing the availability of medicine results in an underground supply network, huge price increases, and violent cartels.
 Mandatory minimums, prisons for profit, and policing for profit with asset forfeiture – there is so much corruption because there is so much money at stake.
 Medical research has been thwarted, and cottage industries banned.
 The solution – the way to bring down the cartels and end the violence – is to repeal the prohibition of cannabis.
 If everyone grew all they needed, the price would fall to parity with tomatoes.